 If you're confused about the differences between a keto and low-carb diet, you're not alone.
 A quick online search of these diets will yield dozens of options, but sometimes, it can be difficult to distinguish one diet from another.
-If you’re deciding which one to choose, you’ll want to know the differences between low-carb and keto diets, the health benefits associated with them, and how to get started.
+If you’re deciding which one to choose, you’ll want to know the differences between low-carb vs. keto diets, the health benefits associated with them, and how to get started.
 We’ll break down the science behind the keto diet and the nuances of both weight loss strategies to help you choose the diet that might work best for you.

 Low-carb vs. keto: The basic differences

 So, what is a low-carb diet?
 It’s just what it sounds like: It’s one that reduces your carbohydrate intake.

 “Following a low-carb diet doesn’t mean you’ll need to give up carbs completely,” says Briana Rodriquez, Registered Dietitian Nutritionist at Jenny Craig.
 “Paying attention to the types of carbs you eat and how much of them you enjoy are two of the keys to maintaining a low-carb diet.”

 Carbohydrates are a type of macronutrient found in many foods and are often blamed for weight gain.
 But the truth is, carbohydrates are extremely important for your health.
 The body converts carbs into glucose, a type of blood sugar that is your body’s main source of energy.1 Common sources of carbs include sugars, grains, dairy products, fruits and vegetables.
 Consuming an excess of unhealthy carb-heavy processed foods, like sugar-sweetened beverages and fast food, could contribute to weight gain.
 (Here’s the difference between simple and complex carbs and how they impact weight loss.)